tillbiskup/labinform-datasafe/docs/index.rst

 * Local install as well as network install possible

-* Automatic generation of unique LOIs
+* Automatic generation of unique IDs for data

-* Pre-register LOIs before starting the acquisition.
+* Pre-register IDs before starting the data acquisition.

 * Checksums for automatically checking data integrity

 And to make it even more convenient for users and future-proof:

-* Open source project written in Python (>= 3.7)
+* Open source project written in Python (>= 3.9)

 * Developed fully test-driven